Home

 Social Secretary – Martha Ward Figuera

-Mads performs from a vast collection of repertoire, ranging from sacred pieces to folk music, as well as the madrigals you might expect.
-Alongside singing in and around the town of Aberystwyth, Mads go on tour every summer to various international locations, performing in UK-based festivals and competitions all through term-time.
-Furthermore, Aberystwyth University invites Mads to perform at its graduation ceremonies every year, including a traditional performance of Laudate Nomen Domini for the Vice Chancellor’s luncheon.
+The Mads are the student-led Chamber Choir at Aberystwyth University.
+The Mads performs from a vast collection of repertoire, ranging from sacred pieces to folk music, as well as the madrigals you might expect.
+Alongside singing in and around the town of Aberystwyth, Mads aim to go on tour every summer to locations all over the UK and beyond (Northern Ireland 2024, North Wales 2025).

 1. Our Mission: